RednibCoding/Brandubh---A-Viking-Chess-Game/README.md

 The king can be captured while on the throne, just the same as on any other square, by being surrounded on two opposite sides.
 In addition, the four corner squares <img src="/assets/pics/raw/corner_square.png" /> (but not the throne square) are hostile squares.
-This means that they can play the part of an enemy warrior of either colour for the purposes of capturing.
+This means that they can play the part of an enemy warrior of either color for the purposes of capturing.

 Any piece, including the king, that is occupying a square